garethjns/SpatialTaskV2/readme.md

 ### 1. Set up Linux/Python computer
 - Open terminal.
 - Run Spyder (Python 2.7).
-	- Set working directory - recorded files will be saved here.
-	- Open collectAndStampSurface.py.
+	- Open EyeTracker/Run.py.
 - Open eye tracker software.
 	- Turn on detection of both eyes.
+	- Check pupil remote plugin is loaded
 	- Find server port number under "Pupil Remote" menu.
-- In collectAndStampSurface.py in Spyder:
+- In run.py in Spyder:
-	- Set port number.
+	- Set port number for the pupil remote server (**port**).
+	- Set address and port of TCP server (**TCPAddr**, **TCPPort**).
+Address should be Linux computers adress on network.
 	- Set filename name for pickle file (use subject ID).

 ### 2. Set up Windows/MATLAB computer.
 - Check cable 7 is plugged in at back of MOTU and cable 16 isn't.
 - Turn on MOTU.
+Check that sampling rate indicator light on front settles on a value.
+If it doesn't, restart the Windows computer.
 - Turn on both amplifiers.
 - Set up touch screen.
 	- Check it's plugged in.
 	- Check it's virtually located to the bottom right of the main monitor.
 - Open MATLAB.
-	- Set working directory to this repository (C:\SpatialTaskV2\).
+	- Set working directory to C:\SpatialTaskV2\MATLABTask\.
 	- Open run.m in editor.
 	- Set temporary subject ID and click run.
 	- Check touchscreen figure is aligned with monitor.